 The Ahrefs Broken Backlinks report will display any backlinks that route to an “error 404” page of a target website.
 For your own page, this can be useful to inform you what backlinks are not working properly.

 The Ahrefs Referring Domains report lists all the domains that link to the site you are exploring.
 One useful element of this report is that the domains link directly to their own Site Explorer dashboards.
 By clicking any link, you can evaluate the credibility and traffic of the site directly on Ahrefs.

 Like the Backlinks report, the Ahrefs Anchors report shows the anchor text attached to each backlink.
-While it does not give as much written context as the Backlinks report, this feature can depict trends in anchor text usage, such as the quantity of backlinks by unique domains, the changing quantity of usage trending upward or downward, and more.
+While it does not give as much written context as the Backlinks report, this feature can depict trends in anchor text usage, such as the number of backlinks by unique domains, the changing quantity of usage trending upward or downward, and more.

 The Ahrefs Referring IPs report lists the number of referring IP addresses pointing to the domain.

-Rather than evaluating external backlinks, or backlinks from pages outside of the site’s domain, Ahrefs Internal Backlinks report will list the backlinks from pages within the site’s domain.
-For example, if I link to SEO Design Chicago’s article on Traditional Media vs. New Media that is an internal backlink that would be shown on this page.
+Rather than evaluating external backlinks or backlinks from pages outside of the site’s domain, Ahrefs Internal Backlinks report will list the backlinks from pages within the site’s domain.
+For example, if I link to SEO Design Chicago’s article on Traditional Media vs. New Media, that is an internal backlink that would be shown on this page.
 Meanwhile, a link to my favorite poet’s homepage would not.

 The Ahrefs Link Intercept report is the perfect place to compare your backlink profile with your competitors.
-In doing so, you can see who is linking to their sites, but not to yours.
+In doing so, you can see who is linking to their sites but not to yours.
 It may be time to build a relationship with the sites that are shifting focus away from your work.

 Ahrefs Keyword Explorer